particle-iot/docs/src/content/hardware/certification/certification-documents.md

 ### CE (Europe) - BRN404X Boron LTE Cat M1

-The BRN404X are not certified for use in Europe at this time.
+The BRN404X is not certified for use in Europe at this time.

 ### FCC (United States) - BRN404X Boron LTE Cat M1